Ibrahim Temo: Return from exile

-The Young Turk Revolution occurred in 1908, the CUP (and its informal arm, the Young Turks) forced Abdul Hamid II to restore constitutional monarchy in the Ottoman Empire starting the Second Constitutional Era.
-He returned from exile and was informed by Djemal Pasha that much had changed in the CUP, as it had become the product of internal Ottoman branches and not the one advocated for by Temo and others while abroad.
-After the revolution, some rebels were sidelined in favour of more famous ones and Temo felt that at times some peoples rights were violated with individuals being underappreciated like Atıf Bey, an important participant in the revolt.
-Temo paid a publisher based in Vienna to produce 10,000 postcards with the image of Atıf Bey.
-In 1909 Temo became leader of the Ottoman Democratic Party which advocated for democratic government, minority rights and upholding constitutional liberties that was in opposition to the CUP.
+The Young Turk Revolution occurred in 1908, the CUP forced Abdul Hamid II to restore constitutional monarchy in the Ottoman Empire starting the Second Constitutional Era.
+He returned from exile but was informed by Djemal Pasha that much had changed in the CUP, as it had become the product of internal Ottoman branches and not the one advocated for by Temo and others while abroad.
+He soon published anonymous articles attacking the Unionists in their publications.
+He noticed the history of the revolution was already being written, and took care to promote important rebels who were being sidelined in favour of more famous ones.
+Temo had a soft spot for Atıf Bey, an key participant in the revolt, and paid a publisher based in Vienna to produce 10,000 postcards of his image.

+In 1909 Temo founded the Ottoman Democratic Party and was elected its president.
+It advocated for democratic government, minority rights and upholding constitutional liberties that was in opposition to the CUP.